Roman colonies in North Africa: Different kinds of colonies

 Roman coloniae were of two kinds: Roman and Latin; the first and most important were the Roman coloniae that characterized by full rights of Roman citizenship.
 Then there were the municipia and finally the civitates peregrinae (meaning foreign cities or not Roman populated cities).
 Romans called municipia their normal administrative entities in the empire.

 The citizens of municipia of the first order held full Roman citizenship and their rights (civitas optimo iure) included the right to vote, which was the ultimate right in Rome and a sure sign of full rights.
 In many case these cities had reduced or even no tax duties.
 The second order of municipia comprised important tribal centres which had come under Roman control.
 Residents of these did not become full Roman citizens (although their magistrates could become so after retirement).
 They were given the duties of full citizens in terms of liability to taxes and military service, but not all of the rights; most significantly, they had no right to vote.

 List of the main Roman colonies

-There were 20 cities in the territory of actual Tunisia with the title and privileges of Roman coloniae or similar, while in Algeria there is more than 28, Morocco and Libya only a few.
+There were 40 cities in the territory of actual Tunisia with the title and privileges of Roman coloniae or similar, while in Algeria there is more than 80, Morocco and Libya only a few.
 The most important was the "capital" new Carthago, with more than 300,000 inhabitants during Septimius Severus times (who enhanced Leptis Magna – where he was born – to be the second city of Berber Africa with nearly 100,000 inhabitants).

-According to historian De Ruggiero in his famous Dizionario epigrafico di antichita' romane, the "Roman Coloniae" in Berber Africa verified academically were:
+According to historian De Ruggiero in his famous Dizionario epigrafico di antichita' romane, some of the most well known Roman Colonia in Berber Africa were: